VT-Solucoes/blame/readme.md

 ### Model trait

-You'll probably want relations, in which case you can use `BlameTrait` which provides `created_by`, `updated_by` and `deleted_by` relations.
+You'll probably want relations, in which case you can use `Relations` trait which provides `created_by`, `updated_by` and `deleted_by` relations.
 You can of course opt not to use this trait and define your own relation methods however you like.

 ### Blueprint Macro